 Pairs well with caraway, lemon peel, mustard seeds, paprika, and thyme.

-- Toast before grinding to make the seeds to make them a bit more brittle and easier to grind.
+- Toast before grinding to make the seeds to make more brittle and easier to grind.

 - Add to salads, omelettes, and soups for a delicious texture and bite.

 - Great replacement for sesame seeds without the sweet element.